progmamun/advence-css-sass/readme.md

-# advence-css-sass
+# advenced-css-sass

-## There Pillars to write good html and css... and build good websites
+## Three Pillars to write good html and css... and build good websites

 1. Responsive design